comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/evaluate_your_llm.md

 dataset = client.get_dataset(name="your-dataset-name")
 ```

-If you don't have a Dataset yet, you can create one using the `Comet.create_dataset` function:
+If you don't have a Dataset yet, you can create one using the `Opik.create_dataset` function:

 ```python
 from opik import Opik